 Generally, beginning skiers prefer a shorter length because they turn more easily.

 Ski weight is a tradeoff between stability and how often you carry your skis and how much weight you want dangling on your legs on the lift.

 Sidecut is designated by three numbers in millimeters.
 These designate the widest part of the tip, the narrowest part under your feet and the widest part of the tail in that order.

 Thus, a fat all-mountain ski might have a sidecut of 140/95/126.

 Of these, the underfoot width or waist size tells you the kind of snow conditions on which the skis work best.
 Skis smaller than 95mm are best for on-piste skiing and firm snow.

 Wider waists up to 105 mm are called “fats” and work well off-piste in soft snow due to their greater flotation.

-Q: I am an intermediate skier who needs a ski that will work coast to coast from Winter Park’s Mary Jane and out to Tahoe on all sorts of conditions.
+q: I am an intermediate skier who needs a ski that will work coast to coast.
 Which single ski of the bunch would you recommend?